micmejia/bible-dump/AMPC/1 Peter/1 Pet 4.md

-Above all things have intense _and_ unfailing love for one another, for love covers a multitude of sins [forgives and [^e]disregards the offenses of others].
+Above all things have intense _and_ unfailing love for one another, for love covers a multitude of sins [forgives and disregards the offenses of others].